 Watch the webinar at:

 Outreach to Native Parents via Title VI

-Title VI is known as the Indian Education Act, and is part of the Every Student Succeeds Act (ESSA).
-It targets federal funds to improve education of Indian students in all grade levels and in all kinds of schools, particularly in public schools.
-The Act recognizes that American Indians and Alaska Natives have unique educational and culturally related academic needs and distinct language and cultural needs.
-This brief describes the work and activities of Title VI programs and suggests ways in which Parent Centers can utilize this resource when outreaching to Native families.
+Title VI targets federal funds to improve education of all Native American students in all grade levels and in all kinds of schools, particularly in public schools.
+The Act recognizes that American Indians, Alaska Natives, and Native Hawaiians have unique educational and culturally related academic needs and distinct language and cultural needs.
+This brief describes the work and activities of Title VI programs, including required Native parent committees, and suggests ways in which Parent Centers can utilize this resource when outreaching to Native American families.
 [4-page brief, available in Word and PDF, 2016]